PK

 prompt> xhost +server_name

 During installation, Oracle Universal Installer uses a temporary directory for swap space.
 This directory must meet the "Hardware Requirements".
 The installation might fail if you do not have sufficient space.
-Oracle Universal Installer checks for the TMP
+Oracle Universal Installer checks for the TMP environment variable to locate the temporary directory.
+If this environment variable does not exist, then the installer uses the /tmp directory.

-The following example demonstrates how to set the TMP
+The following example demonstrates how to set the TMP environment variable.

 Oracle Database Gateway for WebSphere MQ uses Oracle Universal Installer to configure environment variables and install components.
 Oracle Universal Installer guides you through each step of the installation process, so you can choose configuration options for a customized product.